blazingkin/blz-ospl/README.md

 2.)
 Download the blz-ospl project from github

 3.)
-Add an alias for blz-ospl, this can be done by adding the following line to your ~/.bashrc
+Add the blz-ospl 'bin' folder to your path

-> alias blz-ospl="java -jar INSTALLDIRECTORY/bin/blz-ospl.jar"
+> export PATH=$PATH:"INSTALLDIRECTORY/bin"

-Where INSTALLDIRECTORY is the directory where you saved the project
+Where INSTALLDIRECTORY is the directory where you saved blz-ospl

 4.)
-Reload your bash profile

-> $ source ~/.bashrc

-5.)
 From the terminal, run

 > $ blz-ospl ExampleCode.blz